Guide to Big Sky Altitude & Tips for Altitude Sickness - Zaca

 A key to avoiding Big Sky altitude sickness is to take it easy during your first few days.

-If you feel tired or weak after being active for only a short period of time, rest for an hour or two before returning to activity again.
+If you feel tired or weak after being active for only a short time, rest for an hour or two before returning to activity.

-If coming straight from sea level, avoid skiing, hiking, whitewater rafting, or any other strenuous activities for at least a 1-2 days.
-Especially don't overdo it on your first day out without acclimatizing first.
+If you are coming straight from sea level, avoid skiing, hiking, whitewater rafting, or any other strenuous activities for at least 1-2 days.
+Don't overdo it on your first day out without acclimatizing first.

 4. Avoid Alcohol